-To nominate a woman for the Women Impacting ISU calendar, you will need the following materials ready to upload:
+To nominate a woman for the 2026 Women Impacting ISU calendar, you will need the following information to enter into the nomination form:

-The nomination submission may be completed by either of the nominators or by a third party on behalf of the nominators.
+The nomination submission may be completed by the nominators or by a third party on behalf of the nominators.

-Nominate a woman for the 2025 Women Impacting ISU calendar
+Nominate someone for the 2026 Women Impacting ISU calendar

 Can I nominate myself?